-The 1950's saw the emergence of magnetic storage as the dominant medium for electronic data storage, and it remains so today.
-Although optical and solid-state storage are expected to ultimately eclipse magnetic media for local storage, magnetic storage will continue to dominate network and cloud storage well into the 2020s, if not beyond.
+The 1950's saw the emergence of electromagnetic storage as the dominant medium for electronic data storage.
+Although solid-state storage is expected to ultimately eclipse electromagnetic media for local storage, electromagnetic storage will continue to dominate network and cloud storage well into the 2020s, if not beyond.